WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Won't a VPN bypass the DNS and revoke my apps?

-A - It shouldn't , based on the settings I used, I do not recommend using a VPN.
+A - It probably will but the DNS settings should theoretically prevent it.
+I do not recommend using a VPN.
 If you really want to use a VPN, Use this [guide](#using-a-vpn).

+-

 Q - Will a restart bypass the DNS and revoke my apps?

 A - Simple answer, No.

+-

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?